Oral Interpretation I-III

 This course has been created to challenge students to analyze, process, and develop the performance qualities of multiple genres of literature in a competition environment:

-To aid the student in becoming more informed and encourage them to be more verbal
+To aid the student in becoming more verbal

 To create a sense of the value of all forms of literature